tomerfiliba-org/reedsolomon/README.rst

 .. note::
    The codec is universal, meaning that it can decode any message encoded by another RS encoder as long as you provide the correct parameters.
-   Note however that even if the algorithms and calculations can support Galois Fields > 2^8, the current implementation is based on bytearray structures to get faster computations.
-But this is easily fixable, just change bytearray to array('i', [...]) and it should work flawlessly for any GF.
+   Note however that if you use higher fields (ie, bigger c_exp), the algorithms will be slower, first because we cannot then use the optimized bytearray() structure but only array.array('i', ...), and also because Reed-Solomon's complexity is quadratic (both in encoding and decoding), so this means that the longer your messages, the longer it will take to encode/decode (quadratically!).

-   The algorithm itself can handle messages up to (2^c_exp)-1 symbols, including the ECC symbols, and each symbol can only have a value of up to (2^c_exp)-1.
+   The algorithm itself can handle messages up to (2^c_exp)-1 symbols, including the ECC symbols, and each symbol can have a value of up to (2^c_exp)-1 (indeed, both the message length and the maximum value for one character is constrained by the same mathematical reason).
 By default, we use the field GF(2^8), which means that you are limited to values between 0 and 255 (perfect to represent a single hexadecimal symbol on computers, so you can encode any binary stream) and limited to messages+ecc of maximum length 255.
 However, you can "chunk" longer messages to fit them into the message length limit.